 Juan Perón was a leader of the military dictatorship, and Argentines elected him president in 1946.
 The Junta, leftists, major political parties, and Jews tended to see him as a fascist.
 Yet his sponsorship of industrialization and social welfare programs, condemnation of antisemitism, and recognition of the state of Israel helped Jews.
 However, Catholic education in the public schools, the suppression of leftists and democrats, including Jews, and the presence of antisemites among Perón's followers alienated many Jews.
 Thus, his impact on the Jewish community was complex.

-One can see this by examining the Argentine branch of WIZO, also known as the Organización Sionista Femenina Argentina (Argentine Feminine Zionist Organization), or OSFA, established in 1926.
+The Argentine branch of WIZO, also known as the Organización Sionista Femenina Argentina (Argentine Feminine Zionist Organization), or OSFA, was established in 1926.
 By 1948 it had twenty-two thousand members, making it the largest Jewish women’s association and the largest Zionist group in Argentina, as well as the second largest WIZO federation in the world, after Israel.
 It hosted events celebrating Jewish history, culture and achievements in Palestine; founded reading circles and libraries; and published a monthly magazine.
 It also shipped clothing and money to Palestine/Israel, which conflicted with Peronist nationalism.
 In general, the Perón government blocked non-official transfers of aid out of the country.
 After some negotiation, however, the president’s wife agreed to send OSFA goods to Israel in containers bearing the name of the Eva Perón Foundation.

 Despite this and other problems with the government, OSFA flourished.
 Peronism had a more serious impact on another Jewish women’s association, the Sociedad de Damas Israelitas de Beneficencia, which lost a government subsidy for its orphanage.
 Yet Peronism did not aim its directives solely at Jewish organizations, and it hurt some non-Jewish groups more than it did Jewish ones.